smrcek/SU_CityGML_ExportPlugin/README_for_developer.md

     This part of the gml file is returned by the run method in a String format.
 - The initialize method is used to get all useful and necessary informations related to this new layer type stored in method parameters.

+#Creating new materials

+For creating new material type it is needed to create new class in a new file located at <Sketchup_plugins_folder>/<plugin_name>/Export/layers'.
+Both with name of intended material name.
+The material class must have two methods: run and initialize.
+- The run method is called to generate part of the resulting gml which is related to this new material type.
+This part of the gml file is returned by the run method in a String format.
+- The initialize method is used to get all useful and necessary informations related to this new material type stored in method parameters.

+#Plugin transition to 2017

+It seems that SketchUp 2017 does not support DL library anymore.
+It should be replaced with FIDDLE library.
+Anybody with a decent Ruby knowledge should be able to do it.